 At this point I consider owning an SV650 a right of passage for any lifelong motorcycle enthusiast.

-Whether you’re considering the Suzuki SV650 for your first motorcycle, your first track bike, or your next custom project, you’re in the right place.
+Whether you’re considering the SV650 for your first motorcycle, your first track bike, or your next custom project, you’re in the right place.
 Here’s everything you need to know about the motorcycling community’s old faithful.

 Table of Contents